New Patients (972) 666-1594

 Dental Implants Dallas, TX

-Dallas, Texas area and board-certified periodontist Dr. Bradley Dean offers many types of dental implants for patients that are missing a single tooth or an entire set of teeth.
-Dental Implants have many benefits but most importantly, they can improve your quality of life and self-esteem.
+Dallas, Texas, area board-certified periodontist Dr. Bradley Dean offers many types of dental implants.
+He can provide implant restorations for patients missing a single tooth or an entire set of teeth.
+Dental implants have many benefits, but most importantly, they can improve your quality of life and self-esteem.

 What Are Dental Implants?

 A dental implant consists of 3 parts: a small titanium post, an abutment, and a dental crown.
 An oral surgeon implants the titanium post into the jaw bone.
-The titanium post acts as a prosthetic tooth root which stimulates natural bone growth.
-Thus, it reduces the risk of jaw recession, which is a common side effect of missing teeth.
+The titanium post acts as a prosthetic tooth root, stimulating natural bone growth.
+Thus, it reduces the risk of jaw recession, a common side effect of missing teeth.

-Titanium is a strong metal that the human body does not reject, and will easily fuse with bone.
-Your dentist can place anywhere from one to eight implants to secure a new, custom-made dental restoration.
+Titanium is a strong metal that the human body does not reject and easily fuses with bone.
+Our dentist can place one to eight implants to secure a new, custom-made dental restoration.

 Dental implants have a very high success rate of over 95%.
 Unlike other tooth replacement options, they help avoid bone loss and gum recession.
-They will not cause slurred speech, slip around in your mouth, or fall out unlike traditional dentures.
+Unlike traditional dentures, implants will not cause slurred speech, slip around in your mouth, or fall out.
 Implants are more comfortable and come with little to no food restrictions.

 Implant Dentistry in Dallas from D. Bradley Dean, DDS, MS